sthadka/guinea/README.md

 Description
 ---

-HTTP clients differ with feature and capabilities. guinea tries to provide simple endpoint that can handle thousands of concurrent connections.
+HTTP clients differ in feature and capabilities. guinea tries to provide simple endpoint that can handle thousands of concurrent connections.

 guinea uses [elli](https://github.com/knutin/elli) for serving requests.